Helen Williams (Chair)The University of Cambridge

 Sami Mikhail (Student Program)University of St. Andrews

-Dr. Mikhail is a lecturer in Earth Sciences at the University of St Andrews.
+Dr. Mikhail is a Senior Lecturer (Associate Prof) in Earth Sciences at the University of St Andrews.
 The motivation behind Dr. Mikhail’s research is to understand how the interior of a planet affects and controls the composition of its surface and to long-term habitability.
 Dr. Mikhail’s approach combines investigations of natural samples with high-pressure and -temperature experiments and theoretical models.
 To date, this approach has been applied to a diverse range of projects such as the source of Icelandic volcanism, diamond-formation in the deep Earth, and more recently, on linking mantle processes to atmospheric chemistry on Earth, Mars, Venus, and exoplanets.